altocodenl/tagaway/readme.md

       - latest queried
       - pinned (manual solution)
       - compress years and geo? also other categories to compress (with overlap): latest queried, latest tagged, pinned, all
-   - Arcade mode when browsing:
-      - changes in query/position are reflected in url, back button works
-      - maybe add back button for queries explicitly, especially on mobile
-      - "window of vision" in scroll. keep n pivs maximum on display but have infinite scroll.
-      - remember position by the piv at a certain position (top/left), not the number, so it works while uploads are happening in the background
-      - see last actions so you can see where you left off.

-- Pivs
    - Stop losing state of left scrollbar and sort by scrollbar when query refreshes.
-   - Search box height is incorrect.
+   - [markup] Search box height is incorrect.
 Must match to original design markup.
 When 'Done tagging' button appear in 'Untagged', bottom border of tag navigation moves.
 It shouldn't do that.
-   - Adjust height of sidebar__inner-section when switching from main tag view to selected tags view.
+   - [markup] Adjust height of sidebar__inner-section when switching from main tag view to selected tags view.
 They should have different heights.
    - Implement video streaming.

-- Refactor UI with unified terminology for pivs: Pics&Vids?
+   - [To be specified] Arcade mode when browsing:
+      - changes in query/position are reflected in url, back button works
+      - remember position by the piv at a certain position (top/left), not the number, so it works while uploads are happening in the background
+      - top bar showing position
+      - fixed piv separators as milestones

 - Backend improvements:
    - Check if we're leaving behind temporary files from import.